bezabu/bb-gp-pp4-part/README.md

   - 1 error was given for aria labels.
 I fixed this by moving the role="menu" attribute to the parent div of the two menu items.

-  - 1 contrast error was given for the gin in button.
+  - 1 contrast error was given for the sign in button.
 I fixed this by changing the shade of blue from the bootstrap default to a slightly darker shade of blue.

   ![A screenshot of the WAVE tool report](static/images/wave.webp)